CoderDojo-Content/Intermediate-Wearables/en/design-your-circuit.md

 6. Sew a running stitch to the spot where the next pixel will go.
 Then take the next pixel and place it onto its spot, with the arrows pointing away from the first one and towards the next spot.

-7. Attach it by sewing through the **input** pin \(remember, this is the pin with the arrow pointing **in towards** the LED in the centre/).
+7. Attach it by sewing through the **input** pin \(remember, this is the pin with the arrow pointing **in towards** the LED in the centre\).
 Secure the thread with a few stitches at the back of the fabric and cut it short.
- * It is recommended to coat the ends of the thread with clear nail polish after cutting, to prevent fraying and avoid stray threads from causing a short circuit.
+ * It's a good idea to coat the ends of the thread with clear nail polish after cutting, to prevent fraying and avoid stray threads from causing a short circuit.

-8. Using a _new piece of conductive thread_, connect the **data out** pin of the second pixel to the **data in** pin of the third pixel.
+8. Using a _new piece of conductive thread_, connect the **output** pin of the second pixel to the **input** pin of the third pixel.
 Continue in this way until all the pixels are chained together along their **data** pins, with a separate piece of thread running in between each pair.
- * The chain ends with the last pixel: you don't attach anything to its **data out** pin!
+ * The chain ends with the last pixel: you don't attach anything to its **ouptut** pin
  ![](/assets/pixelSewing3_136_800.png)

 9. Next you will connect up all the **negative** pins in the chain, this time using one long piece of conductive thread, about 50-100cm.
 Sew a few tight stitches through the **-** pin of each pixel starting with the first one and ending with the last.
 As usual sew with a running stitch in between pixels.